Daisy Cave: Cordage

 Pieces of cordage and basketry from the Holocene (11,700 years ago to the present) have been found in deposits within the Daisy Cave.
 During Rozaire's 1967 excavation, "over 400 pieces of cordage, clumps of sea grass, and a 13.5 cm x 6 cm piece of a twined sea grass mat or robe" were found deeper within the cave.
-The most ancient pieces of basketry (basketry is a general term used to describe "baskets, bags, matting, sandals, and other items made with similar techniques and materials,") were discovered in the 1990s and compete in age with some of the oldest fauna remains that have been found so far.
+The most ancient pieces of basketry (which is a general term used to describe "baskets, bags, matting, sandals, and other items made with similar techniques and materials") were discovered in the 1990s and compete in age with some of the oldest fauna remains that have been found at the site.

 A skeletal drawing of the short-faced bear, evidence of which has been found by the Daisy Cave.

 Fossils

 Unlike the mainland of California, an extensive variation of animals is not prevalent.
-Evidence of dogs, foxes, skunks, birds and mice have been found during the many excavations that have taken place since the early 1900s.
-Some of the most striking fossil discoveries within the Daisy Cave include those of various rodent species, evidence of the short-faced bear, and remains of two mammoth species.
+Evidence of dogs, foxes, skunks, birds, and mice has been found during the many excavations that have taken place since the early 1900s.
+Some of the most striking fossil discoveries within the Daisy Cave include those of various rodent species, evidence of the short-faced bear, and the remains of two mammoth species.